-There may be disadvantages – but if you plan thoroughly and understand what to expect with beachfront home, then you can have your permanent vacation home on the beach.
+There may be disadvantages – but if you plan thoroughly and understand what to expect with a beachfront home, then you can have your permanent vacation home on the beach.

-And as you look for that perfect home, think of all the passions that drive you, the fun things you love, and lifestyle needs that beach living can offer.
+And as you look for that perfect home, think of all the passions that drive you, the fun things you love, and the lifestyle needs that beach living can offer.
 If you’re ready, dig your toes in the sand, smell the salt air, and search for your coastal home plan!

 Footnote: The top photo in the lead image of this article is a 2-story, 5-bedroom, 5.2 bath coastal home plan with Contemporary-style touches.
 For more details, click here.
 (House Plan #175-1243)